An official website of the State of Oregon

 The Oregon Conservation Reserve Enhancement Program (CREP) is a cooperative venture between the State of Oregon and

 Farm Services Agency (FSA), with technical support from the

 Natural Resources Conservation Service (NRCS) and local partners, including soil and water conservation districts, watershed councils, and resource conservation and development councils.
 The purpose of this long-standing program is to restore, maintain, and enhance streamside areas along agricultural lands to benefit fish, wildlife, and water quality.
 Landowners who voluntarily enroll in CREP receive annual rental payments and state and federal cost-share incentives to install approved conservation measures, such as planting trees and shrubs, and installing fencing and livestock water facilities.

 More on CREP

 OWEB provides competitive, statewide CREP TA grants to support costs associated with local CREP program implementation including staffing, travel, training, outreach, and planning.
-OWEB issues a solicitation for CREP Technical Assistance Grant applications every 2 years.
+Applications are accepted in the